-The Qualifying Quiz is the centerpiece of the Mathcamp application: it's a set of 7-10 problems, designed to be fun, challenging, and thought-provoking for you, and to give us a good read on how you think about math.
+The Qualifying Quiz is the centerpiece of the Mathcamp application: it's a set of 5-10 problems, designed to be fun, challenging, and thought-provoking for you, and to give us a good read on how you think about math.
 We assume no background outside of the standard high-school curriculum, but the problems are anything but standard: you'll have to think hard to solve them.
 If the problems stick with you, nag you in the shower, and make you want to learn more, then that's a good indication that Mathcamp's classes will be fun for you.

 You may handwrite or type your Quiz.
 For those interested in typing mathematics beautifully, we also offer you the LaTeX source file for the Qualifying Quiz.
 Please don't let it distract you from solving the problems, though!
 For more information on LaTeX, take a look at our LaTeX tutorial for The QQ.
 No matter how you write up your solutions, we require that you upload them with your application as PDF files; visit our PDF tutorial if you need help.

 Finally: don't write your name on your Quiz.
 (Really!)
 Instead, write your applicant ID number on your Quiz.
 (You will receive an applicant ID number when you start your online application, on the welcome page.)
 Why not your name?
 When we grade Quizzes, we want to be thinking just about the math.
-So we're doing an experiment this year in which we evaluate all applicants just by ID number and then uncover the names later.
+So we're doing an experiment in which we evaluate all applicants just by ID number and then uncover the names later.
 We appreciate your help with the experiment.

 Good luck and have fun!

 An improper fraction p⁄q (with p > q) is written on a chalkboard.
 A Mathcamper walks by, sees it, and decides to convert it to a mixed fraction, n r⁄q.
 She then erases the original.